Sign up for our monthly blubolt email!

 And remember, don’t start sending out emails too early or you might just have the opposite of your desired effect and put people off!

-Don’t just target the obvious keywords when tailoring your content and Mother’s Day PPC campaign.
+Don’t just target the obvious keywords when tailoring your content and creating a Mother’s Day PPC campaign.
 Expand your keywords to include other female relatives that shoppers may potentially be buying for to spread your reach as wide as possible and show customers that you’ve covered all eventualities.

 Offering general and timely discounts on your Mother’s Day products and shipping are both surefire ways of enticing shoppers.
 Even more so when offered in combination.
 This offers customers a comprehensive solution to their problem: a Mother’s Day gift at a discounted price delivered on time and for free.
 In other words, exactly what they’re looking for!

 Last but very much not least, remember to tailor your content accordingly as Mother’s Day rolls around.
 Ultimately, the majority of purchase decisions are made subconsciously.
 So, if your brand generates positive associations at this level, you will drive revenue not just for Mother’s Day but also in the long-term.
-Loading your brand with positive associations through the use of impact-rich content on the right channels is truly a key aspect of your Mother’s Day marketing strategy.
+Loading your brand with positive associations through the use of impact-rich content on the right channels is undoubtedly a key aspect of your Mother’s Day marketing strategy.

 For eCommerce news, product updates, & great insights!